RichardZhu2/tarea/docs/src/docs/UserGuide/CreatingPipelines.md

 assert isinstance(func, Pipeline)
 ```

 This creates a `Pipeline` object consisting of one 'task' (one step of data transformation).
-Later, pipelines can be [combined](CombiningPipelines) to form composite pipelines that handle a series of tasks.

-The `task` decorator can also be used more dynamically, which is slightly preferable in general as this separates execution logic from the functional definitions themselves:
+The `task` decorator can also be used more dynamically, which is preferable in most cases as this separates execution logic from the functional definitions themselves:

 ```python
 from pyper import task